antarctica/PolarRoute/docs/source/sections/Multi_data_input.rst

 Data loader functions located in the file **./polar_route/data_loaders.py** can be referenced in a configuration file and called in the initialisation of the Mesh.
-See the :ref:`Configuration` section of this document for further details.
+See the :ref:`Input - Configuration` section of this document for further details.